-Almost every company already uses a number of tech solutions for its various needs.
+Many companies already use a number of tech solutions for various needs.
 This especially came out when we talked with insights expert Brenna Ivey about centralizing data.
 Many companies have data in so many different locations that it’s difficult to ever turn the data into insights.

 It’s also good to see how well the tech solution’s sales and customer success teams partner with customers.

 - Do they see you as a partner?